HemmeligOrg/Hemmelig.app/README.md

 ## Features

--   Client side encryption.
+-   Client side encryption
--   Encrypted sensitive information sharing.
+-   Encrypted sensitive information sharing
--   Encrypted attachment for signed in users.
+-   Encrypted file upload for signed in users
 -   Secret lifetime
 -   Set max views per secret
 -   Optional encryptet title
--   Optional password protection.
+-   Optional password protection
--   Optional IP address restriction.
+-   Optional IP address restriction
--   Encrypted key is part of the URL, and not saved to the database for an extra layer of security.
+-   Encrypted key is part of the URL, and not saved to the database for an extra layer of security
--   It will detect if the secret is base64 encoded, and add a button to convert it to plain text on read.
+-   It will detect if the secret is base64 encoded, and add a button to convert it to plain text on read
 -   Self-hosted version.
-Keywords: Regulatory compliance.
+Keywords: Regulatory compliance

 ## Docker image